vtphan/HeteroplasmyWorkflow/README.md

 You need to specify paths to your data in a configuration file.
 See config.txt for example.

 ##### config.txt:

+1. Required inputs:

 - READS_DIR: path to reads directory.
 - REF: path to reference genomes.
 - ANNOTATION: path to Annotation file.
 - LOG_FILE: path to log file.
 - OUTPUT_DIR: path to output directory.
-- DIST: name of distance function used to compute conservation scores of heteroplasmic sites (hellinger or consine).
-This one is optional, default is hellinger distance.

 It is not neccessary to use single or double quote for these paths.
 The workflow will generate the OUTPUT_DIR if it doesn't exists.

+2. Optional inputs:
+- DIST: name of distance function used to compute conservation scores of heteroplasmic sites (hellinger or consine).
+Default = hellinger distance.
+- alignment_quality: quality threshold for SAMtools to filter alignments.
+Default = 20.
+- score_threshold: threshold for conservation scores of heteroplasmic sites to be shown in visualization.
+Default = 10.
+- percentage_threshold: threshold for base percentage of heteroplasmic sites to be shown in visualization.
+Default = 0.05

 ##### Readids.txt:
 Text file contains all input reads ID you want to run.
 Each line is reserved for only one ID.